 Winning Your Case

-Plaintiffs in personal injury lawsuits can recover several types of compensation, including economic damages for medical expenses, lost income, and property damages as well as non-economic losses like pain and suffering.
-Georgia does not cap damages in personal injury lawsuits, and the right attorney can make a huge difference in a plaintiff’s settlement or case award.
+Plaintiffs in personal injury lawsuits can recover several types of compensation, including economic damages for medical expenses, lost income, and property damages, as well as non-economic losses like pain and suffering.
+Georgia does not cap damages in personal injury lawsuits, and the right Covington personal injury lawyer can make a huge difference in a plaintiff’s settlement or case award.